 - More heavily discounted: Has been around for much longer (launched in January 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the SL2 emerges as the winner of the contest (6 : 3 points).
-However, the pertinence of the various individual camera aspects will vary according to personal preferences and needs, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of relative strengths (bullet points above) is taken as a measure, the SL2 emerges as the winner of the contest (6 : 3 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.